c-blake/cligen/README.md

 ```nim
 dispatch(foobar, help = { "foo" : "the beginning", "bar" : "the rate" })
 ```
+That's it.
+No specification language or complex arg parsing APIs.

 The same basic string-to-native type converters used for option values will be applied to convert optional positional arguments to `seq[T]` values or mandatory